ABOUT THE OFFICE AND JANET HOLLEY

 Janet Holley, as tax collector, is responsible for the collection and distribution of a variety of taxes and fees.
 She is a constitutional officer and a fee officer; her office is funded by the fees earned for services provided.
 The tax collector’s office has a cash flow of $600 million.
 Janet Holley collects taxes for the District School Board, Board of County Commissioners, City of Pensacola, Town of Century, Sheriff, Downtown Improvement Board, Northwest Florida Water Management District, Department of Highway Safety and Motor Vehicles, Florida Fish and Wildlife Commission, Department of Revenue, Department of Health, and Department of Agriculture.

 The tax collector’s office issues driver licenses and identification cards, registrations and titles for vehicles and vessels, sells hunting and fishing licenses and business tax receipts, collects real estate and tangible personal property taxes, and issues Going Out of Business Permits.
 The Marcus Pointe office issues Florida birth certificates on a limited basis.
-In early 2016, the Warrinton office will accept concealed weapon and firearm license applications.
+The Warrinton office accepts concealed weapons license applications.

-With an annual budget of $7 million, Janet Holley operates three offices with a staff of 100 full-time employees.
+With an annual budget of $7 million, Janet Holley operates four offices with a staff of 100 full-time employees.

 - Born July 29, 1951, in Chillicothe, Ohio